 How Long Do I Have to File a Lawsuit After a Lyft Accident in Florida?

-Four years sounds like a long time, but it takes time to build a strong case.
+Two years sounds like a long time, but it takes time to build a strong case.
 That’s why we highly recommend calling an experienced lawyer as soon as possible after your accident.